Subscribe To This Site

 • Wind power as one of the renewable energy sources, is free at the point of capture.

-• It is free from pollutant gases at the point of capture.
+• It is free from pollutant gases at the point of capture and there are no other pollutant gases associated with energy harvesting.

 • Wind energy is able to reduce net carbon production by the energy industries as it replaces fuels such as coal and oil.